lun0522/Notes/CppLang.md

 Copy constructor (eg: `X x{y};`) and assignment (eg: `X x = y;`) are provided by default (memberwise copy).
 Move constructor and assignment are also provided as memberwise move.

-Use `explicit` to avoid implicit conversion, especially for signle-argument constructors:
+Use `explicit` to avoid implicit conversion, especially for single-argument constructors:

 ```cpp
 class X {